 Looking for just the right painting at the end of the week?
 Our focus on the final Sunday of the event is on Small Paintings, at tempting price points!

 Small Painting Sunday was such a success in 2017, we will be doing it again in 2018.
-Small Plainting Sunday ends the 10-day event with a bang!
+Small Painting Sunday ends the 10-day event with a bang!
 Artists will be asked to create and display special "small works" on the final Sunday of the event.
 Canvases capturing the essence of the area in a smaller format--and at excellent price points--give everyone a chance to go home with a beautiful work of art.
 Small Painting Sunday gives collectors a last opportunity to see the 2018 body of work and select final purchases.
-Say goodbye to tour artist friends and wish everyone a safe trip back to their home and studio.
 Join us at the Wet Room to see the new offerings of Small Paintings on Sunday, May 13, 2018.

 Began as a special feature of our 10th Anniversary Celebration, Florida’s Finest en Plein Air is an exhibition of paintings produced in Florida by Florida plein air artists.
 This exhibition was first juried by Morgan Samuel Price and was showcased in the Ried Avenue Gallery in Port St. Joe for the 2016 event.
 This year, 6 new Ambassadors will join the exhibition and the collection will be shown at the Apalachicola Center for History, Culture and Art.

 The exhibit features a special presentation of work by Morgan Samuel Price as the original Juror; work by invited artists from Florida, past Ambassadors and featured work by the 2018 Florida's Finest Plein Air Ambassadors.
 The exhibit showcases the plein air paintings from Florida's great wealth of painting talent.
 This year's exhibit will be at the historic Apalachicola Center for History, Culture and Art on Water Street.